kutespaces/argocd/README.md

 1. Open the podinfo app and observe its default jade green background.
 2. Dive into the `manifests/podinfo/resources/deployment.yaml`` file to see its configuration.
 Locate the `PODINFO_UI_COLOR` environment variable and update its value to the golden hue of `#FFD700`.

+> Connecting the Git Repo Server with the Argo CD webhook would be user useful here to avoid confusion and automagically apply the updates.

 3. add, commit, and push your changes to the git server.
 Remember to execute these git operations within the `./manifests` directory.
 This is a nested git repository.

-4. Run watch `kubectl get pods -n podinfo` to witness a rolling update in action.
+4. Run `watch kubectl get pods -n podinfo` to witness a rolling update in action.
 You'll see Kubernetes orchestrating a seamless transition by spinning up a new pod before retiring the old one.
 5. Wait up to three minutes or refresh the podinfo application in the Argo CD dashboard.

+> Telling the user to wait 3 mins is super lame… I'd just say "click refresh", or configure Argo CD to poll very often like 30s.
+Should be cheap inside the codespace.

 6. Revel in your success as the podinfo app's background transforms to a brilliant gold.
 Here's a sneak peek of what to expect: